Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 // send the messages
 await sender.SendAsync(messages);
 ```
 The second way of doing this is using safe-batching.
-With safe-batching, you can create a ServiceBusMessageBatch object,
+With safe-batching, you can create a
-which will allow you to attempt to messages one at a time to the batch using TryAdd.
-If the message cannot fit in the batch,
+`ServiceBusMessageBatch` object, which will allow you to attempt to add messages one at a time to the
-TryAdd will return false.
+batch using the `TryAdd` method.
+If the message cannot fit in the batch, `TryAdd` will return false.

 ```C# Snippet:ServiceBusSendAndReceiveSafeBatch
 ServiceBusMessageBatch messageBatch = await sender.CreateBatchAsync();